Russia has long struggled with some of the highest burdens in the world for tuberculosis (TB) and its more severe, drug-resistant variants.

 In 1998, Partners In Health began working in Tomsk and established a long-term program to decrease incidence and mortality rates for MDR-TB.
 PIH’s services eventually expanded to five additional Russian regions.
 The main focus was to address the structural and social challenges associated with TB and bring treatment and access to health services for people suffering from TB and its drug-resistant forms.

-After a transitional period of several years, PIH has revived its work in Russia through participation in the Zero TB Initiative, a global effort to eliminate TB in key regions as part of the World Health Organization’s goals to drastically reduce TB incidence and mortality worldwide by 2035.
+After a transitional period of several years, PIH has revived its work in Russia through participation in the Zero TB Initiative, an alliance working to rapidly drive down TB, one community at a time.
 PIH’s participation in Russia now is centered in the city and oblast of Vladimir, east of Moscow.

 71% treatment success rate for patients with drug-susceptible TB